chvlyl/MSSQ/README.md

   <img src="images/table.png" width="500"/>
 </p>

 X: is a matrix, which is just the above table.
-Note that each value is the read counts aligned to each marker.
+Note that each value is the read count aligned to each marker.

-tc: is a vector, which is the total counts for each sample or the total reads aligned to all the markers.
+tc: is a vector, which is the total count for each sample or the total aligned read count for each sample.
 The difference is that the former one including those unaligned read counts.
 I experimented both and it seems to me the latter one is better.
 The length of tc should be as the same as the nrow of X.

 l: is a vector, which is the length of each marker.
 The length of l should be as the same as the ncol of X. Note that the l should be normalized (for example, l/1000000).
 Otherwise, ϕ_ij will be very small.

-N: is a scalar, which is the total number of samples
+N: is a scalar, which is the total number of samples.

-S: is a scalar, which is the total number of species
+S: is a scalar, which is the total number of species.

 species.names: is a vector, which is the species name for each marker.
 The length should be as the same as the ncol of X.

 ## Model Details
 Consider a metagenomic study with N samples.
 After the sequencing reads are aligned to sets of clade-specific marker genes, the data can be summarized as a large table of counts, where X_ijk is the count data of sequencing reads for sample i (i = 1, 2, …, n), species j (j = 1, 2, …, p) and marker k (k = 1, 2, …, m_j).
 We model the count data for all species and all samples together and assume that the count X_ijk is generated from the following Poisson model,

 <p align="center">
   <img src="images/eqn1.png" width="250"/>
 </p>

 where θ_ij > 0 is the relative abundance for the jth species in the ith sample.
 In common practice, the bacterial abundance are usually transformed into relative abundances (i.e. the bacterial abundance sum to 100% in one sample).
-We therefore impose that .
+We therefore impose that constraint.
 This constraint also avoids the identifiability issue in the model.
 Here t_i is the total read counts for sample i that are mapped to the marker genes and l_jk is the length of the kth marker gene for jth species.
 Note that the species may have different number of markers. t_i and l_jk are known or can be calculated from the data directly.
-The parameters ϕ_jk > 0 (j = 1,⋯, p and k = 1, ⋯, mj) are used to model the marker-specific effects for the set of marker genes.
+The parameters ϕ_jk > 0 (j = 1,⋯, p and k = 1, ⋯, m_j) are used to model the marker-specific effects for the set of marker genes.
 The marker-specific effect can be due to different GC contents, mappability and possible lateral gene transfers.
 Note that although the marker length parameters l_jk do not affect the estimates of θ_ij, including l_jk in the model makes the values of ϕ_jk comparable across markers and more interpretable.
 In fact, the variability of ϕ_jk across all m_j marker genes for a given species j can have an important biological meaning, as we demonstrate in our real data analysis.

 For a given species j, each sample i has its own relative abundance θ_ij.
 The data X_ijk (k = 1, ⋯, m_j) that we use to estimate θ_ij, are assumed to follow a Poisson distribution.
 However, we allow each marker gene (k) to have its own effect, therefore, this actually accounts for possible overdispersion observed in the data.
 Our model uses data from multiple samples to estimate the marker effects ϕ_jk.
 When ϕ_jk = 1, our model is a Poisson model without considering the marker effects, which is essentially the approach used by MetaPhlAn.